szabgab/perlmaven.com/sites/en/pages/cpan.md

 ## New authors

 If you'd like to upload a module to CPAN you will need to create an account on [PAUSE](http://pause.perl.org/), The Perl Authors Upload Server.
 Creating the account is a manual process, don't ask why it is the tradition.
-Anyway, you can click on "<b>Request PAUSE account</b>" link on that site, fill out the form including the short explanation why you would like to have a PAUSE ID.
+Anyway, you can click on "**Request PAUSE account**" link on that site, fill out the form including the short explanation why you would like to have a PAUSE ID.
 Potential good answers include "I'd like to become the maintainer of module ABC" and "I'd like to upload a module called ABC that will do DEF".
 Fill the placeholder with the appropriate information.
 You don't need to write an essay, but the admins need to see you are not a bot.